European Bonsai Potter Collective

 EBPC Bonsai Pot Displays!

-It is exciting to witness the standards of bonsai across Europe continue to rise.
+It is exciting to witness the standard of bonsai across Europe continue to rise.
 Enthusiasts now access higher quality material, have better instruction and are taking their trees to ever greater levels of refinement.
 An inevitable consequence of this is that more enthusiasts and professionals are showing a deeper interest in the finer elements of bonsai design, including the most suitable bonsai pot for their bonsai.
-It is wonderful to see so many more people are now collecting and / or wanting to know more about bonsai pots and how to use them to bring the best out in their trees.
+It is wonderful to see so many more people now collecting and / or wanting to know more about bonsai pots and how to use them to bring the best out in their trees.

 To quench this thirst, the larger exhibitions around Europe are becoming increasingly bonsai pot focused - with more pot building demonstrations and lectures, and more traders selling pots.
 To support this and as a way of sharing superb works with friends and the public, the EBPC now also designs and provides displays of fine European and Asian bonsai ceramics at many of Europe's leading exhibitions